MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Fixes

-- Resolved an issue which allowed the Microsoft Edge New Tab Page feed to be activated even when the [NewTabPageContentEnabled](/deployedge/microsoft-edge-policies#newtabpagecontentenabled) policy was set to disabled.
+- Resolved an issue that allowed the Microsoft Edge New Tab Page feed to be activated even when the [NewTabPageContentEnabled](/deployedge/microsoft-edge-policies#newtabpagecontentenabled) policy was set to disabled.

 ## Version 126.0.2592.102: July 11, 2024